-About this post: Dreaming of Japan and looking for Japan visa requirements for Indian citizens?
-After scoring a Japan visa on my Indian passport, I’ve put together this detailed post on Japan visa requirements for Indians, including Japan visa fees for Indians, where to apply for a Japan visa in India and whether it’s possible to get Japan visa on arrival for Indians.
-Hope this post helps you score a Japan visa as an Indian citizen!
+Applying for a visa sucks.
+In this post, I simplify the Japan tourist visa for Indians.
+Including Japan visa requirements for Indian citizens, Japan visa fees for Indian passport holders, where to apply for a Japan visa in India and whether it’s possible to get Japan visa on arrival for Indians.

 Until 2016, scoring a Japan visa on an Indian passport was a tedious process.
 You had to show an invitation letter from a sponsor in Japan, and from what I’ve heard, visa applications were lengthy and often rejected.